eclipse-cyclonedds/cyclonedds/docs/manual/about_dds/domainparticipants.rst

 		.. code:: Python

-			Python code sample TBD
+			dp = DomainParticipant()

-To specify your own ID:
+To specify with domain ID 5:

 .. tabs::